KTH-dESA/OSeMOSYS_start/README.md

 ### Version control
 When building and in particular testing a model it is easy to loose track of what changes one has done in the data of the model.
 A good option to prevent a mess of files with names only the author (hopefully)understands, is version control.
 Initially it might feel like a burden, but on the long-run it pays back.
 Here a [tutorial how to get going with GitHub](https://coderefinery.github.io/git-intro/).
 ### Data handling
-OSeMOSYS datafiles are simple `txt`files.
-However, once you start populating your model with technologies, fuels, and boundary constraints `txt`files become quickly unpractical.
-Therefore the python package otoole has been developed to allow the conversion into datapackages (a folder with one csv file per parameter) or excel file and back.
+OSeMOSYS datafiles are simple `txt` files.
+However, once you start populating your model with technologies, fuels, and boundary constraints `txt` files become quickly unpractical.
+Therefore the python package **otoole** has been developed to allow the conversion into datapackages (a folder with one csv file per parameter) or excel file and back.
-The documentation on how to install otoole and how to use it can be found [here](https://otoole.readthedocs.io/en/latest/).
+The documentation on how to install **otoole** and how to use it can be found [here](https://otoole.readthedocs.io/en/latest/).

 ## The model code and how to run it
 ### Model code
-The OSeMOSYS code are available on [GitHub](https://github.com/OSeMOSYS/OSeMOSYS_GNU_MathProg/tree/master/src).
+The OSeMOSYS code is available on [GitHub](https://github.com/OSeMOSYS/OSeMOSYS_GNU_MathProg/tree/master/src).
 ### Running a model
 An explanation on how to run models is available in the [OSeMOSYS documentation](https://osemosys.readthedocs.io/en/latest/manual/Create%20a%20model%20in%20OSeMOSYS.html#how-to-run-osemosys-using-a-macos-operating-system).